dabit3/expo-amplify-full-stack-cloud-workshop/README.md

 export default ProfileScreen
 ```

 **Auth** - This class will allow you to call methods to handle user identity.
-There are over 30 methods enabling you to do things like manually sign up or sign in a user, but in our case we are using it to call `Auth.signOut()` to sign the user out.
+There are over 30 methods enabling you to do things like manually sign up or sign in a user, but in our case we are using it to call `Auth.signOut()` to sign the user out and `Auth.currentAuthenticatedUser()` to check if a user is signed in and use the signed in user's metadata.

 Next, open **navigation/BottomTabNavigator.js** and add the following: